gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    needs to be provided to the SCTP DTLS Chunk Protection Operator for DTLS encryption and decryption.
 DTLS Key context includes Keys for sending and receiving, replay window, last used sequence number.
-Each DTLS key context are associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch.
+Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch.